RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

   --- filters combined:
   [prependAll](https://github.com/iandol/dotpandoc/blob/master/filters/prependAll).

-- [pandoc-odt-filters](https://github.com/jzeneto/pandoc-odt-filters): filters that improve ODT output --- corrects links to images and tables, corrects bibliography style, custom styles to headers and spans, better list styles and real smallcaps.
+- [pandoc-odt-filters](https://github.com/jzeneto/pandoc-odt-filters): filters that improve ODT output --- creates sequences in image and table captions (for automatic list-of-figures and list-of-tables), corrects links to images and tables, corrects bibliography style, custom styles to headers and spans, better list styles and real smallcaps.
+Some of the filters are configurable.

 ### Images related